conda-forge/thredds_crawler-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: A Python library for crawling THREDDS servers
+Summary: A Python library for crawling THREDDS servers.

 Installing thredds_crawler
 ==========================

-Installing thredds_crawler from the conda-forge channel can be achieved by adding conda-forge to your channels with:
+Installing `thredds_crawler` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:

 ```
 conda config --add channels conda-forge
 ```

-Once the conda-forge channel has been enabled, thredds_crawler can be installed with:
+Once the `conda-forge` channel has been enabled, `thredds_crawler` can be installed with:

 ```
 conda install thredds_crawler
 ```

-It is possible to list all of the versions of thredds_crawler available on your platform with:
+It is possible to list all of the versions of `thredds_crawler` available on your platform with:

 ```
 conda search thredds_crawler --channel conda-forge
 ```

 About conda-forge